ELowry/WinGet-Updater/README.md

 1. **Download the latest version of `WinGet-Updater.zip`** from the [Releases tab](../../releases/latest).
 2. Extract the files.
 3. Double-click `install-winget-updater.bat`.
+   > [!NOTE]
-   - _Note: This will ask for administrator permissions to set up the automation._
+   > This will ask for administrator permissions to set up the automation.
 4. Follow the simple on-screen prompts to choose your automation settings (Run at Startup / Wake).
+   > [!IMPORTANT]
-5. _You can now delete the downloaded files._
+   > You can now delete the downloaded files.

 ## Usage